5 key questions to ask at annual review time

 Use your annual review to make sure you have an estate plan, and that it continues to reflect your family status and financial situation.
 Ensure that it helps make the best use of the latest estate and tax laws, and that key individuals know where to find relevant documents and information.

-If you do have a plan, do the people you care about know about it?
+If you do have an estate plan, do the people you care about know about it?
 Where is it, and what role should your loved ones play if something happens to you?
-Marriage, divorce, birth, and death are the four big events that affect estate plans, but you may also want to consider other factors, such as longevity and health, that could affect your planning.
+Marriage, divorce, birth, and death are the 4 big events that affect estate plans, but you may also want to consider other factors, such as longevity and health, that could affect your planning.

 Thinking about a will, health care proxy, and power of attorney can be uncomfortable, but consider the alternative.
 Do you want someone else making these decisions for you?
 If you don't have any of these key documents, take the time to set them up.
 If you have them, review not only your paperwork but any life events that have occurred.
 Changing careers, moving, having children or grandchildren, or losing a loved one can have a big impact on your plan overall.

-5. How does my plan affect my family?
+5. How does my financial plan affect my family?

-It’s not just your retirement or financial future that you are planning for, especially as you age.
-You are likely researching and cultivating strategies to provide financial assistant to a number of people that you care deeply for including to parents, children, or even grandchildren.
+It's not just your retirement or financial future that you are planning for, especially as you age.
+You are likely researching and cultivating strategies to provide financial assistance to a number of people that you care deeply for, including parents, children, or even grandchildren.
 Beyond college, a lot of parents are helping to launch their millennial children into the world of fully independent living.
 Meanwhile, many have aging parents who can no longer live on their own or manage their own financial and personal affairs.
-Will caring for others affect your financials goals, priorities, and outcomes?
+Will caring for others affect your financial goals, priorities, and outcomes?